hotgavial/footballDraft/README.md

 - Career, Club, Position and FootballPlayer are the tables from which footballplayer objects and clues to find them are drawned.
 - User, UserSession, GameSession, FootballPlayerSession are the tables containing the data for the on going game.
 It allows player to continue the party later on.

+!!!
+This is just a personal project hosted on my personal computer, without proper database and the right data inside it you won't be able to run the project. !!!